magento/merchdocs/src/customers/customer-account-manage.md

 1. Open the exported file in the browser downloads section.

 {:.bs-callout-info}
-The above instruction will export all customer's accounts.
-If you want to export a limited number, you should either with checkboxes for accounts you want to export, or use filters on the control panel to select a range of customer accounts and then use **Export**.
+The above instruction will export all customer accounts.
+If you want to export a limited number, you should either use checkboxes for accounts you want to export, or use filters on the control panel to select a range of customer accounts and then use **Export**.

 ## Actions/controls